Code-Institute-Submissions/to-do-app/readme/TESTING.md

 ### Existing Bugs

-One known issue if that if a user has typed an extremely long string of characters, it can sometimes overflow into the buttons next to the note, if being viewed on a desktop.
+One known issue is that if a user has typed an extremely long string of characters, it can sometimes overflow into the buttons next to the note, if being viewed on a desktop.
 This is very rare in practice as there are no commonly known/used words that cause this to happen.
 I have only re-created this bug by typing a single string of random characters with no spaces.